Kunawai Terrace

 No analysis available

-I looked for language about fire/life safety evaluation, FLSE, fire safety certification, or a passed fire inspection and found nothing.
-The remarks mention plumbing work, security features, and insurance, but nothing that confirms a fire/life safety evaluation pass.
+I looked for references to fire/life safety evaluation, FLSE, fire safety certification, or a passed fire inspection and found nothing.
+The remarks discuss security, plumbing work, insurance, and amenities, but do not confirm any fire/life safety pass.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.